ItsZcx/FastAPI-Template/README.md

     target_metadata = Base.metadata
     ```

-3. Create a new migration script (u can remove --autogenerate and create the change yourself):
+4. Create a new migration script (you can remove --autogenerate and create the change yourself):
    ```bash
    alembic revision --autogenerate -m "description of changes"
    ```

-4. Apply the migrations:
+5. Apply the migrations:
    ```bash
    alembic upgrade {REVISION_ID}
    ```

-### 4. Run the Application with Docker
+### 4. Run the Template with Docker
 1. Make sure [Docker](https://docs.docker.com/) is installed on your system.

 2. Build and run the Docker containers: